afermg/aliby/docs/source/INSTALL.md

 # Installation

-Tested on: Mac OSX Mojave and Ubuntu 20.04

 ## Requirements
 We strongly recommend installing within a python environment as there are many dependencies that you may not want polluting your regular python environment.
 Make sure you are using python 3.

-An environment can be created with using the conda package manager:
+An environment can be created using [Anaconda](https://www.anaconda.com/):

     $ conda create --name <env>
     $ conda activate <env>